-С Processes in place to monitor changes in the credit and market risk of securitization exposures The major risks involved in Loan assignment transactions are: Credit Risk: The risk of default on a debt that may arise from an obligor failing to make required payments.
+С Processes in place to monitor changes in the credit and market risk of securitization exposures The major risks involved in Loan assignment transactions are: Credit Risk : The risk of default on a debt that may arise from an obligor failing to make required payments.
 Co-mingling risks : Risks arising on account of co-mingling of funds belonging to the assignee with that of originator.
 This occurs when there is a time lag between collection of loan instalments by the originator and remittance to the assignee.
-Regulatory and legal risks: Risks arising due to non-compliance of regulatory requirements resulting in keeping higher risk weight/ capital charge for assignment transactions.
+Regulatory and legal risks : Risks arising due to non-compliance of regulatory requirements resulting in keeping higher risk weight/ capital charge for assignment transactions.
 Risk of non-compliance of regulatory rules.
 Prepayment risk: Prepayment risk arises on account of prepayment of dues by obligors in the assigned pool either in part or full.
 Bank is constantly monitoring the changes in Credit and Market risk profile of securitization instruments held in the Trading book and Banking book.
 In case of portfolio purchased through Assignment route, monitoring is done on an individual account level.
 Bank's policy governing the use of credit risk mitigation to mitigate the risks retained D through securitization exposures The Bank has not originated any securitization exposures.
-In the case of purchase by way of Direct assignment route, Bank has not used any Credit risk mitigants.
-1.2 Accounting policies for securitization activities Α Treatment of transaction (whether as sales or financings) NA В Methods and key assumptions (including inputs) applied in valuing positions retained or purchased Income from investments in Pass Through Certificates is recognized on accrual basis.
+In the case of purchase by 4.0 way of Direct assignment route, Bank has not used any Credit risk mitigants.
+1.2 Accounting policies for securitization activities Α Treatment of transaction (whether as sales or financings) NA Nathodo and love accumulations (including inputs) and indirectly actions and including and including inputs. В Methods and key assumptions (including inputs) applied in valuing positions retained or purchased Income from investments in Pass Through Certificates is recognized on accrual basis.
 Income recognition is subjected to prudential norms stipulated by Reserve Bank of India in this regard.
 The loans purchased through Direct assignment route are classified as advances.
 The loans purchased will be carried at acquisition cost. С Changes in methods and key assumptions from the previous period and impact of the changes No change is effected in methods and key assumptions used for valuation of investment in securitized instruments (Pass Through Certificates).
 D Policies for recognizing liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitized assets.
-Bank has not entered into any arrangement to provide financial support for securitized 1.3 assets.
-In the Banking Book, names of ECAIs used for securitizations and the types of 1.3 securitization exposures for which each agency is used.
-For computation of Capital requirements for loans purchased by way of Direct assignment, Bank has used the Credit rating issued by eligible ECAIs.
+Bank has not entered into any arrangement to provide financial support for securitized 1.2 assets.
+1.3 In the Banking Book, names of ECAIs used for securitizations and the types of securitization exposures for which each agency is used.
+For computation of Capital requirements for loans purchased by way of Direct assignment, Bank has used the Credit rating issued by eligible ECAIs. accignitions, particinac accassic Oreals rating issued by eligible LOAIs.
 2. Quantitative disclosures (Amount in ₹ Mn)